top of page

 Who This Course Is For

-This course is designed for family caregivers who want a clearer understanding of dementia and how to respond as needs change.
+This course is designed for family and professional caregivers who want a clearer understanding of dementia and how to respond as needs change.

-• Caring for a loved one with dementia and feeling unsure what to expect next
+• Caring for someone with dementia and feeling overwhelmed, unsure, or constantly reacting

-• Looking for guidance you can return to as situations evolve
+• Seeking practical, clinically grounded guidance you can return to over time

 You do not need a medical background.